scotmoor/azure-quickstart-templates/azure-spinnaker/README.md

     sudo bash /opt/spinnaker/config/azure_config/initAzureSpinnaker.sh
     ```

-    This script above will require you to securely log into you Azure account.
+    This script will require you to securely log into you Azure account.
 When you see the following output in the command window, follow the instructions to complete the login process
     ```
     ******* PLEASE LOGIN *******
     Authenticating...info:    To sign in, use a web browser to open the page https://aka.ms/devicelogin.
 Enter the code ######### to authenticate.